OmniChat/public-boilerplate-order-api/README.md

 > **Requirements**: NodeJS `(v.16.20.0)`.
 If you're using [nvm](https://github.com/nvm-sh/nvm), run `nvm use` to ensure you're using the same Node version in local and in your lambda's runtime.

+## before start

-> **before start**: To use all features in this boilerplate you have to create a secret key on omnichat app settings and fill the information on utils.ts file.
+- To use all features in this boilerplate you have to create a secret key on omnichat app settings and fill the information on utils.ts file.

-> **starting the project**:
+## Starting the project

 - Run `npm i` to install the project dependencies
 - Run `npm start` to run this project on localhost
 - Run `npm run deploy` to deploy this stack to AWS